sheldonkhall/ldbc-snb/README.md

 In order to run the SNB generator you need these pre-requisites:

 * 7zip,
-* Hadoop 2.6.0,
-* Grakn.
+* Grakn,

-Then edit the runGrakn.sh script so that the `DEFAULT_HADOOP_HOME` environmental variable points to the Hadoop distribution, and `GRAKN_HOME` points to your Grakn distribution.
+and the `GRAKN_HOME` environmental variable should be set in the `runGrakn*.sh` scripts so that it points to your Grakn distribution.
-Finally, start the Grakn engine and the SNB data for the small graph can be loaded by executing the Grakn loading script:
+Finally, start the Grakn engine and the SNB data for the small graph can be loaded by executing either of the Grakn loading scripts:

-`./runGrakn.sh`
+`./runGraknREST.sh`

+`./runGraknMigrator.sh`

-NB: A bug in Graql shell currently means you will have to press ctrl+c when the runGrakn.sh script hangs after printing "{}".
+NB: A bug in Graql shell currently means you will have to press ctrl+c when the `runGrakn*.sh` script hangs after printing "{}".

+**Grakn REST loader**

+This script runs the snb data generator with serialisers that send the insert queries directly to the Grakn engine REST API.

+**Grakn Migrator loader**

+This script runs the snb generator to create CSV files.
+These CSV files are then imported using the migrator.

+NB: this script is only capable of loading data from a single machine.